-The stories of others on the same quest help us become and stay motivated.
+The stories of others on the same quest help us stay on track and motivated.
 They often describe the way to overcome obstacles and the mindset necessary to eliminate and replace the negative thought scripts.
-They also provide guidance and insight that can help motivate and keep us on track.
+They also provide guidance and insight that can help us avoid common mistakes.
 Here are some quotes our members find helpful.

 “After all, what do you really want?
 Not perfection; you are already perfect.
 What you seek is to express in action what you are.
 For this, you have a body and a mind.
 Take them in hand and make them serve you.” — Sri Nisargadatta Maharaj

-“Have patience with all things but first with yourself.
+“Have patience with all things, but first with yourself.
 Never confuse your mistakes with your value as a human being.
-You are a perfectly valuable, creative, worthwhile person simply because you exist.
-And no amount of triumphs or tribulations can ever change that.” — Saint Frances de Sales
+You are a perfectly valuable, creative, worthwhile person, simply because you exist.
+And no amount of triumphs or tribulations can ever change that.” — Saint Francis de Sales

 “You are already perfect, only you don’t know it.
 Learn to know yourself and you will discover wonders.” — Sri Nisargadatta Maharaj

-Self-acceptance is the key to personal growth.
-Accept who you are and then you allow the gifts of your essence to come forward.
+Self-acceptance is the key to personal growth, because when you accept who you are and then you allow the gifts of your essence to come forward.